Why Does TinyBox Exist?

 1hr - kitchen counter - 15sf

-For once, cost and sustainability aren’t at adds with each other.
+For once, cost and sustainability aren’t at odds with each other.

 Tiny = less material, less consumption, less cleaning